lmw95/stayverticalpolestudio/README.md

 * I want to see further reviews so that I can recommend to my friends
 * I want to see class sizes so that I can plan for future classes
 * I want to know about COVID-19 precautions so I know I will be safe during my lessons
+* I want to be able to buy merchandise so that I can represent the pole studio when in public

 ### Business owner:
 As the business owner: